 It costs $295 to get started as a rep, then I spent money on business cards and a little extra clothing for “try ons” and personal inventory.
 These were important to me because I wanted to be knowledgable about sizes and quality.

 My first month, I made only about $40 in commissions.
-But I didn’t use FB like most reps do, and I also didn’t pursue it super-seriously.
+(But they never paid me out because I quit the next month.)
+I didn’t use FB like most reps do, and I also didn’t pursue it super-seriously.
 My mistake!
 You get what you put in.

 I have made the personal decision not to do Facebook.
 I might in the future, but for now I’m not.
 It’s something I’d done for my mental health before joining ZYIA (and it was also not serving me at all for my personal blog fronts).

 ZYIA encourages you to use Facebook if you are a rep – but you don’t have to.